 In addition to flashy new product releases, we also had some flashy new effects to dole out including:

 You can find these slick effects (and more!) under the Effects tab in the PicMonkey Editor.

-2016 also saw the release of several new Overlay sets.
+2016 also saw the release of several new Graphic sets.
 We’ve got:

 Use these in your original designs or plug them into a template.
-To find these overlays and more, click the Overlays tab in the PicMonkey Editor.
+To find these graphics and more, click the Graphics tab in the PicMonkey Editor.

 We released a bunch of features, including a button in the Crop tool that lets you flip your crop between a portrait and landscape orientation.

 We also added a Fit to window button in the zoom control that allows you to zoom in and out and then return to your image’s original size with one click.

 When we released Templates in October, we also added a Layers palette to the bottom toolbar to make flipping through text boxes and graphics super simple.
 Use the Layers palette to see all the items in your design, reorder them, delete some, and select others.

 In October we added Clarity and Levels to PicMonkey mobile in order to give your the ability to sharpen your image and change the way its lighting looks.

 We also added new Halloween stickers, fonts, and colors to make your pictures delightfully devilish.